mjackson/web-starter/README.md

 ## Session Configuration

 Use the `SESSION_DOMAIN` and `SESSION_SECRET` environment variables to configure the domain and secret that will be used to sign the session cookie.
 In development, you can store these variables in a `.env` file in the root directory.
+In production, set them with:

+    $ heroku config:set SESSION_DOMAIN=.example.com
+    $ heroku config:set SESSION_SECRET=`node -p 'require("crypto").randomBytes(64).toString("hex")'`

 ## Serving Assets from a CDN